 - Do not offer any directional steering.

-- Recently became the most popular types of dog harnesses owners purchase.
+- Recently, it became the most popular type of dog harness owners purchase.

-- Has all the advantages of both front- and back-clip dog harnesses.
+- Has all the advantages of both fronts- and back-clip dog harnesses.

 - Best at teaching dogs with behavioral problems not to pull on the leash.